 Vanderbilt Music Company is a specialty harp store, featuring Pedal and Lever Harps, Harp Music, Harp Strings, Harp Accessories.
 We are an official distributor of Lyon & Healy and Salvi Harps.
-Our specialty is immediate, helpful service, and there's always a friendly, knowledgeable harpist to assist you.
+Our specialty is immediate, helpful service, and there's always a friendly, knowledgeable musician on staff to assist you.

 Where are you located?

 Vanderbilt Music Company is located in Bloomington, Indiana near the Indiana University Bloomington School of Music.
 Our address is: 312-A South Swain Ave; Bloomington, IN 47401.
-If you are going to be in the area, we would love to meet you.
-See a map of the area, and directions to our store.
+If you are going to be in the area, we would love to meet you

 Can I come to your store to shop?

 If you are going to be in the Bloomington area, you are welcome to visit our store.
 We have a wide range of music available for you to browse, and you are welcome to play the music on the harps we have in our store before you purchase it.
-We offer both Lyon & Healy and Salvi harps in our Harp Showroom.
-If you are interested in purchasing a harp, please contact our Harp Sales Manager at firstname.lastname@example.org, or by calling 1800-533-7200.
+We offer both Lyon & Healy and Salvi harps in our harp showroom.
+If you are interested in purchasing a harp, please contact our harp sales manager at email@example.com, or by calling 800-533-7200 between 9am and 5pm, Monday through Friday.
 We look forward to meeting you!

 Back to Top